 Serving fruit with red wine is a big tradition in Puglia, where they often chill the raisiny red wines and simply pour them over sliced fresh peaches.
 I have spiced up the wine and also sweetened it a bit to create a more syrupy liquid.
 It also goes well with cherries.
 There will be some extra syrup, which is great on other fruits — or on French toast.
 Serve the peaches with Walnut Biscotti.–Mario Batali

-At the end of a meal, sometimes you want to bring out something impressive without spending yet more time in the kitchen.
+Sometimes, if not all times, you want to bring out something impressive for dessert without spending a ton more time in the kitchen.
 Enter Peaches in Primitivo.
-It ticks all the boxes: easy to prepare, can be started well in advance, uses few ingredients, tastes luxurious, contains alcohol, has alliteration in the name… Honestly, what more could a person want?
-As for peeling those peaches, pop them in boiling water for 10 – 20 seconds, remove and let cool a little, and the skin will slip off when encouraged with a paring knife.
-Done.
+It checks all the boxes.
+It’s easy to prepare.
+Can be started well in advance.
+Uses few ingredients.
+Tastes fancy.
+Contains booze.
+Even has alliteration in the name.
+Honestly, what more could a person want?

 Pesche in Primitivo Recipe